 What are the materials used for the body of a baritone ukulele?

-Ans: The body is made of wood such as mahogany, rosewood, mango wood, spruce etc.
+Ans: The body is made of wood such as mahogany, rosewood, mango wood, spruce, etc.

 How to Play a Baritone Ukulele

-Before we end this article, we thought we should inform you with at least a few tips on how to play baritone ukulele.
+Before we end this article, we thought we should inform you of at least a few tips on how to play baritone ukulele.
 Now, if you are reading this then I assume, you already know about how to play.
 However, there’s a big percentage of people who start with the product research and then go for playing.